Indulge in the Ultimate Sunday Lunch in Malta : 11Top Restaurant Picks

 Our Sunday Lunch on Malta

 During our food tour in Valletta, our guide recommend one of her favourite restaurants.
-She told us that it wasn’t really a tourist destination but it was very popular with locals and that was enough for Gerry to book a table.
+It wasn’t really a tourist destination but very popular with locals.
+That was enough for Gerry to book a table.
 She also recommend he try the Rabbit Stew.

 We found their website and contacted in advance to book a table; apparently it’s always busy.
-And we also wanted to explain in advance that I have dietary needs (no gluten and no dairy).
+And we also wanted to explain in advance that I have dietary needs (no gluten).

 The restaurant is called United Behind the Church in Mgarr.
 You should be aware that there are two United’s and we can’t vouch for the other.
 But what we can say is that ours was fabulous and very traditional and full of locals.
 We hired a car to get around Malta so reaching the restaurant wasn’t a problem for us; there are local buses that run to Mgarr.